Motivation

 Quality Assurance

-Each step includes quality control measures to ensure reliable phylogenetic reconstructions and meaningful functional predictions.
+Each step includes quality control measures — sequence filtering, alignment completeness checks, and tree quality assessment — to ensure reliable phylogenetic reconstructions and meaningful functional predictions.

 Database Navigation